Skull220/DDLCtVN/README.md

 ![DDLCtVN](https://raw.githubusercontent.com/Skull217/DDLCtVN/master/mod_assets/customlogo.png)
 # DDLC,The Normal VN!

-WARNING: DO NOT USE THE GREEN "CLONE OR DOWNLOAD" BUTTON TO DOWNLOAD THE MOD.
-THIS VERSION IS EXPERIMENTAL, AND WILL OFTEN HAVE ERRORS.
 >What is this hip, cool new mod?

 Esentially, as the name implies.
 Each character gets 7 more scenes with you, as well as Monika getting her own route.